-Lamont was born to Colin Lamont Sr. and Jane Smith Lamont in Greenock, Scotland on April 10, 1798.
+Lamont was born to Colin Lamont Sr. and Jane Smith Lamont in Greenock, Scotland, on April 10, 1798.

-These men, along with others, soon formed the Columbia Fur Company and began fur trading and Indian trading in Michigan Territory and in the unorganized territory of the United States between the upper Mississippi and the upper Missouri Rivers.
+These men, along with others, soon formed the Columbia Fur Company and began fur trading and Indian trading in Michigan Territory and the unorganized territory of the United States between the upper Mississippi and the upper Missouri Rivers.

 Made up of experienced fur traders, they made impressive profits and soon set up a series of trading posts along the Missouri River.
-Its headquarters were located at Fort Tecumseh, which was first established in 1822 in central South Dakota.
+Its headquarters were at Fort Tecumseh, which was first established in 1822 in central South Dakota.
 Named after Shawnee Indian Chief Tecumseh, it was located about one mile north of the mouth of the Bad River.

 In 1834, John Jacob Astor sold the Western Department of the American Fur Company to Pratte, Chouteau & Co. and reorganized the Upper Missouri Outfit.
 Chouteau began to break up the Upper Missouri Outfit in 1835 with the creation of the Sioux Outfit.
 Chouteau named Honore Picotte to head the new department headquartered out of Fort Pierre Chouteau, South Dakota.
 Unhappy with this arrangement, Laidlaw and Lamont sold their shares and left the upper Missouri River for St. Louis, Missouri.

 Daniel Lamont died in Minnesota Territory in 1838.
-Afterward, Laidlaw left the Powell, Lamont, and Company but remained in the upper Missouri fur trade until 1844, when he retired to his home at Liberty, Missouri where he lived out his days with his Sioux Indian wife MaryAnn, until his death on October 9, 1852.
+Afterward, Laidlaw left the Powell, Lamont, and Company but remained in the upper Missouri fur trade until 1844, when he retired to his home at Liberty, Missouri, where he lived out his days with his Sioux Indian wife MaryAnn, until his death on October 9, 1852.